The Agent Communication Graph Becomes the Metadata Leak

 The Workflow Leaks Through Shape

-Dangol's paper, arXiv:2606.07150, was submitted on June 5, 2026 and revised on June 17, 2026.
+Dangol's paper, arXiv:2606.07150, was submitted on June 5, 2026 and revised to v3 on June 17, 2026.
 Its central claim is narrow and uncomfortable: multi-agent systems may protect message contents while still exposing topology leakage and delegation-chain linkability.
 Agent identities, timing, routing headers, and delegation chains can tell an observer who is planning, who is executing, who is verifying, and where the sensitive step sits.

 That is a different privacy failure than the one covered in inter-agent message leakage.
 Message privacy asks whether one agent reveals a secret to another agent or to shared memory.
 Communication-graph privacy asks whether the shape of coordination is itself a leak.
 A hiring pipeline, incident response chain, procurement negotiation, or security investigation can be exposed by call order even when every payload is encrypted.